 A population destination, Bodrum is a great place for a Turkey holiday for families.
 Here, there are high-end resorts and local hotels in the surrounding villages.
 Centred around the castle of St. Peter, Bodrum is comprised of pretty blue and white houses along the sea.

 It makes for a charming, relaxing place to visit.
 The city boasts quality restaurants, open-air vegetable markets, watersports (yes, for kids, too!), and it is a great location to hire a yacht.
-You can even do a day trip from here to the Greek island of Kos.
+You can even make a day trip from here to the Greek island of Kos.

 Izmir & Çeşme